leangjia/blender_docs/manual/physics/rigid_body/introduction.rst

 Creating a Rigid Body
 =====================

-Right now only mesh objects can participate in the rigid body simulation.
+Only mesh objects can participate in the rigid body simulation.
 To create rigid bodies, either click on *Rigid Body* button in the *Physics* tab of the Properties or use the *Add Active*/*Add Passive* buttons in the *Physics* tab of the *Toolbar*.